 There is so much to see and do in Macedonia and Skopje is a perfect starting point!

-Is it worth to visit Skopje, Macedonia?
+Is it worth to visit Skopje, North Macedonia?

 I really enjoyed Skopje at the end of May and end of September when the weather was warm and sunny and it was possible to have a coffee or meal in one of the outside cafes.

 Skopje – practical information